dramenti/semblance/README.md

 * semcall.c: contains system call functions for printf and scanf
 * globals.h: global variables
 * jaysembly.py: the assembler written in Python

+###To do
+Right now, files have to start with .code on line 1 because .data hasn't been implemented yet.